Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 2.2 General Problem-Solving Approach to Challenging Behaviors

 Problem solving is an important skill for caregivers and healthcare providers to develop when working with a person living with dementia.
-Practicing compassion, reassurance, and active listening can reduce or even prevent agitation and other challenging behaviors.
-It can also reduce the use of antipsychotics and other medications used to manage challenging behaviors.
+Compassion, reassurance, and active listening can reduce or even prevent many challenging behaviors.
+These practices can also reduce the use of antipsychotics and other medications often used to manage challenging behaviors.

 The ABC Approach considers:

 The ABC approach also encourages caregivers and healthcare providers to examine their own behaviors and responses.
-Understanding your own biases, frustrations, and triggers helps you to be patient and compassionate when you approach a person struggling with dementia.
+Understanding your own biases, frustrations, and triggers helps you approach a person struggling with dementia with patience and compassion.

 2.3 Strategies for Addressing Common Challenging Behaviors

-Caring for a person experiencing cognitive and sensory changes due to dementia requires training, strategies, and techniques that change as a person’s dementia changes.
-Because dementia is progressive, strategies that work with mild dementia may not work in the later stage of a person’s dementia.
+Addressing common challenging behaviors in a person living with dementia requires training, strategies, and techniques that change as a person’s symptoms and behaviors change.
+Because dementia is progressive, strategies that work with mild dementia may not work in the later stages of dementia.

-Although this is not all-inclusive, certain behaviors are common in people living with dementia.
-This can include agitation, aggression, psychosis, wandering, rummaging, hoarding, sleep disturbances, and apathy.
+Although not a comprehensive list, certain behaviors are common in people living with dementia.
+This includes agitation, aggression, psychosis, wandering, rummaging, hoarding, and sleep disturbances.

 2.3.1 Agitation and Aggression